wp-plugins/photo-gallery/readme.txt

 Step 2:  Creating/Editing Galleries for the Photo Gallery.
-2.1 On the left menu select Photo Gallery> Galleries> Add new.
+2.1 On the left menu select Photo Gallery>Add Galleries/Images> Add new.
 2.2 Name.
 Specify the name of the gallery.
 2.3 Slug.
 Specify the alias in your website for the gallery.
 2.4 Description.
 Fill in the information you would like to share with the gallery.
 The description will be visible with some of the gallery views.